synodriver/waifu2x-ncnn-vulkan-python-swig/README.md

 ## Known issues
 - [Module finalization will crash for nvidia dedicated graphics card(s) on Linux.
 (The image processing still works.)](https://github.com/Tencent/ncnn/issues/2666)
 - Not yet tested for Mac OS.
 I guess it should work.
-- The new upscale implementation included in the 20210210 version of waifu2x-ncnn-vulkan hasn't been implemented in this project.
-I will include it in the next build.

 ## Original waifu2x Project